xpol/rmrf/README.md

 A `rm -rf` for C/C++ and Lua.

+It works on Windows, Linux and Mac OS.

 ## C/C++

 Just drop the `src/rmrf.c` and `src/rmrf.h` into you project and you are on board.